What is schistosomiasis?

 Schistosomiasis, also known as bilharzia or snail fever, is a parasitic disease caused by tiny blood-dwelling worms.
 Infection occurs when individuals, particularly children, come into contact with contaminated water.

 Over 200 million people worldwide are infected with over 700 million people living at risk of infection.
 Over 90% of infected people live in sub-Saharan Africa.
-It is a disease of low socio-economic status, affecting the poorest communities and most neglected, vulnerable people.
+It is a disease linked to poverty, with the highest burden suffered by the poorest communities and most neglected, vulnerable people.
 Infants and children are especially prone to infection due to their less developed immune system.

 Life cycle and Transmission